-Each year HELP Humane rescues scores of cats and dogs – many that might be euthanized in some shelters due to age, illness, behavior, or just lack of space.
+Each year HELP Humane rescues scores of cats – many that might be euthanized in some shelters due to age, illness, behavior, or just lack of space.

 Most can come directly to the shelter and be ready for adoption in a very short time.
 But some of these sweet animals simply need extra time and attention before they are able to adjust to shelter life or to move comfortably into a forever home.